wellsjo/cab/README.md

 # cab
-phonegap app for hailing finding / finding passengers (simple version of uber)
+Phonegap app for hailing finding / finding passengers (simple version of uber).

-This project is out of date and unmaintained.
-Please don't contact me about it!
+I am not actively maintaining this project.
+Please don't contact me about it.